๐ The Browser Itself Becomes a Structural Planetary Observatory

 Over long continuity windows, these differences can accumulate silently.

-Deterministic replay — same file, same structure, same output — removes this realization variance source by design.
+Deterministic replay - same file, same declared structure, same release conditions - reduces this realization variance source within the declared model.

 6. Does JA require internet connectivity?